sol1/icingaweb2-module-netbox/README.md

 ```

 ### IP Range
-A custom field `icinga_zone` in Netbox on the IP Range objects will be added to device and virtual machine Import Sources `ip_range_zone` if the Primary IP address of the device/vm is in the IP Range.
+If the custom field `icinga_zone` in Netbox on the IP Range objects exists the value will be added to device and virtual machine Import Sources `ip_range_zone` if the Primary IP address of the device/vm is in the IP Range.

 This has been added to aid in the setup of Satellite, Agent and Host deployment without the need to manually specify these details on each device.

+### Tags
+Netbox tags are a list of dictionaries.
+The slug values from these dictionaries are extracted to `tag_slugs` which is a list of strings.
+This can be then used in Icinga Apply Rules when seeing if a list contains a value.

 ### Icinga info in config context auto extraction
 ```